 When a unit is planning to meet face to face, the leader will contact the commissioner who directly supports their unit, to let them know in advance.

-When reviewing risk assessments, please check for the following details:
+When reviewing risk assessments, check for the following details:

-- Which volunteers in the unit will be in attendance so it is clear that there are:
+- Which volunteers will be in attendance so it's clear that there are:

 - Volunteers with current PVG/ DBS/AccessNI